systemjs/systemjs/README.md

 </script>
 ```

-The above will support loading all module formats, including ES Modules transpiled into the SystemJS.register format.
+The above will support loading all module formats, including ES Modules transpiled into the System.register format.

 To load ES6 code with in-browser transpilation, configure one of the following transpiler plugins: